lura00/D8S-Dashboards/README.md

-# D8S AI-driven dashboards
+# No Name Solutions

 ## Project Overview
-D8S AI-Driven Dashboards is an AI-powered solution that automates the collection, analysis, and presentation of key data from various systems in CI/CD environments.
+No Name Solutions is an AI-powered solution that automates the collection, analysis, and presentation of key data from various systems in CI/CD environments.

 ## AI-Driven Analysis:

-In addition to gathering data, D8S leverages AI to analyze collected metrics and provide actionable insights.
+In addition to gathering data, NNS leverages AI to analyze collected metrics and provide actionable insights.

 The AI algorithms continuously monitor trends and patterns, identifying anomalies or inefficiencies across the systems.